Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

 Because an ark should be persistent, if an ark exists already, it will never be removed or modified automatically.
 Nevertheless, if it is removed, a new one will be created according to the specified scheme.
+Note that the default internal format create unique ids based on the Omeka id, so the same is created if the parameters are the same.

 To set arks to existing records, simply select them in admin/items/browse and batch edit them, without any change.

-Currently, no check is done on the uniqueness of an ark, but default formats create unique ids, because they are based on the Omeka id.

 ** IMPORTANT **

-It's not recommended to change parameters once records are public, in order to keep the consistency and the sustainability of the archive.
+It's not recommended to change parameters once records are public in order to keep the consistency and the sustainability of the archive.